COVID-19 and your pet - see our home page for advice (last updated 27th March 2020)

 What to do?

-We are still no further on with finding a cause, so we can give no definite advice on prevention, though it is thought that thorough cleaning of your dog's paw after walks is a good thing to do.
+We are still no further on with finding a cause, so we can give no definite advice on prevention.
+Thorough cleaning of your dog's paw after walks is a good thing to do.